DLXPlugins/photo-block/readme.txt

 == Installation ==

-1. Search for Photo Block on the Add Plugins screen.
+1. Search for “Photo Block” on the Add Plugins screen in WordPress.
-2. Install and activate.
+2. Install and activate the plugin from your admin dashboard.
+3. Once activated, use the block in any page or post by adding "Photo Block" from the block selector.

 > <a href="https://docs.dlxplugins.com/v/photo-block/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️

 == Frequently Asked Questions ==

-= How does this block differs from the main image block? =
+= How does this block differs from the core image block? =

-Photo Block marries the image block, other advanced image blocks, and only has the features you need for a fully featured photo block.

-You can set layout settings, dimensions, and even set a caption overlay, all from within the same block.

-With Global Styles, you can configure a photo block to your tastes, and replicate the style across other photo blocks.
+Photo Block offers more advanced customization options like responsive layouts, a fully-featurd caption, caption overlays, and the ability to reuse styles across multiple blocks using global styles.
+It’s built for power users who want more control over their image presentation.

 = Does this work with data? =

-It does work within the Query Loop block, and can act as a featured image.
-For other data needs, there is a plan to add data as a separate add-on.
+Photo Block works within the Query Loop block as a featured image.

+As of release, it is compatible with:

+* Core Query Block
+* GenerateBlocks Query Loop
+* Kadence Query Loop

+If you have a specific block suite query loop you'd like to see Photo Block integrated with, please let us know!

 = Does this work with the Classic Editor? =

-No, this plugin is specificalliy for the block editor.
+No, this plugin is specificalliy built for the block editor.

 = Does it work on mobile devices? =